MML Probabilistic Principal Component Analysis: Experiments

 \subsection{Parameter estimation}

 This section compares the newly derived MML parameter estimates for the probabilistic PCA model to the standard approach based on the maximum likelihood estimator.
-Since MML and maximum likelihood estimates of the the factor lengths (for a given $\sigma^2$) and factor orientations are identical, the key difference between to two approaches is in the estimation of the residual variance.
-Our simulation experiments are loosely based on Section~6 in \citep{Wallace98}.
-We conducted $10^5$ simulations for each combination of the sample size $N \in \{25,50,100\}$, the dimensionality of the data $K \in \{5, 8, 16\}$ and the number of estimated latent factors $J \in \{1,2,4\}$.
-As both maximum likelihood and MML are scale invariant, the residual variance was set to $\sigma^2 = 1$ and the factors lengths were $\alpha_j = 1$ ($j=1,\ldots,J$) for each simulation run, without loss of generality.
-The factor directions were randomly sampled from a unit $K$-sphere.
+Since MML and maximum likelihood estimates of the factor lengths (for a given $\sigma^2$) and factor orientations are identical, the key difference between to two approaches is in the estimation of the residual variance.
+Our simulation experiments are loosely based on Section~6 in \cite{Wallace98}.
+We conducted $10^5$ simulations for each combination of the sample size $N \in \{25,50,100\}$, the number of estimated latent factors $J \in \{1,2,4\}$ and the average signal-to-noise ratio (SNR)

+where the dimensionality of the data was fixed to $K=10$ for all experiments.
+The factor directions were randomly sampled from a unit $K$-sphere while the factor lengths were randomly sampled from a half-Cauchy distribution ensuring a wide range of generating models.

-We used the three performance metrics discussed in \citep{Wallace98} to evaluate the estimators:
+We used the three performance metrics to evaluate the estimators: